 And I am off all medications!!!
 It can at times still be a rocky road to maintain total health as there is no such thing as perfection.
 However, I just keep on “Running with Life”.
 I still work on work-life balance and stress, and have found grey winters can throw me off balance as well.
 However rather than always expecting a flawless life, Wellness is more about discovering your own path to health, staying on it for the long-term as well as finding strategies to get back to it when things come up.
 This is what sets you up for long term success.

 I became a Health Coach because I can help people find their own individual journeys to their Visions of Wellness.
 I am a Running Coach because it is my longtime passion and joy and I’d like more people to experience that as well.

 YOU can have the life YOU want.
 Visualize it and make it happen!

 If you want more inspiration check out my friend Charles Ray Bell’s story of how he went from 300 lbs to a 3 hour marathon.
 He was one of the people who originally inspired me to start running over 100 miles a week many years ago.

-Or check out fellow Indiana resident, and ultra runner Traci Falbo’s story of how she lost 80 lbs and currently holds the American Record and World Indoor Track Record in the 48 Hour event (242.093 miles).
+Or check out Indiana resident, and ultra runner Traci Falbo’s story of how she lost 80 lbs and held the American Record and World Indoor Track Record in the 48 Hour event (242.093 miles).

-Check out what Private Coaching can do for you or our Training Groups to start or get back into the healthy lifestyle you know you can achieve!
+Check out what Personal Online Marathon or Ultra Coaching can do for you, the Running +Weight Loss Breakthrough with Holistic Health Program or a Training Groups to start or get back into the healthy lifestyle you know you can achieve!
 And you can always contact me for more information on the services I can provide for you.
 And “Like” the Running With Life Coaching page for motivation, running and wellness articles and tips!
 Have a great day!!